AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Origin User Guide/Mitigation settings (public preview)/Configure policies.md

     4. Click **OK**.

         After you configure the Byte-Match Filter policy, it automatically takes effect.
 Requests that meet the rules are denied, allowed, or limited based on the policy.
-You can manage the Byte-Match Filter rules in the **Configure Byte-Match Filter** pane.
+You can manage the Byte-Match Filter rules in the **Configure Byte-Match Filter** panel.
 For example, you can click **Edit**, **Delete**, Move Down, or Move Up to manage the rules.

         **Note:** You can adjust the order of rules for better management.
 The adjustment does not affect the rules.